microsoft/SynapseML/website/docs/features/lightgbm/about.md

 ### Arguments/Parameters

 SynapseML exposes getters/setters for many common LightGBM parameters.
-In python, you can use the property-value pairs, or in Scala use the fluent setters.
+In python, you can use property-value pairs, or in Scala use fluent setters.
 Examples of both are shown in this section.

 ```scala